hsguidi/EasyIsing/README.md

 There is some freedom in the Metropolis algorithm, allowing for the choice of how to change spins in any way that satisfies the detailed balance condition.
 Typically, one site is chosen randomly because there are no particular reasons to favor one site over another.
 All sites are equivalent and, due to periodic boundary conditions, are indistinguishable even spatially.

 The checkerboard decomposition parallelization approach consists of separating the lattice into two sub-lattices of the same size, like a chessboard.
 Since the interactions are restricted to first neighbors, there is no interaction between sites of the same sub-lattice.
-You can update all sites of a sub-lattice at once, which is a common approach to parallelizing Ising-like models.
+One can update all sites of a sub-lattice at once, which is a common approach to parallelizing Ising-like models.

 Both random sequential and checkerboard parallelization should have the same equilibrium properties since both satisfy the detailed balance condition.